© WFP/Nguyenduc Hoang

-Sri Lanka has made significant progress in its human development and socioeconomic spheres, since the end of its 26-year civil conflict in 2009.
-This is reflected in its middle-income status and achievement of most Millennium Development Goals.
+Sri Lanka is a small island, middle-income nation that achieved significant progress in its human development and socioeconomic spheres, following the end of its 27-year civil conflict in 2009.

 What the World Food Programme is doing in Sri Lanka